js214/K66_tutorial/README.md

 - `4_I2C_LMK05028_read` reads out the registers on the LMK05028
 - `5_I2C_LMK05028_write` writes to all registers of LMK05028
-- `6_hello_world_simple` does the same as `2_hello_world`, but includes all the SDK files needed for compilation.
+- `6_hello_world_simple` does the same as `2_hello_world`, but includes all the SDK files needed for compilation
+- `7_rtos` is a self-contained FreeRTOS example that starts one periodic task

 ## Setup